Former Mexican President Blasts Donald Trump: We’re ‘Not Paying For Your ‘F***** Wall’

 Oh snap!
-Former Mexican President Vicente Fox is throwing down against President-Elect Donald Trump.
-He’s blasting his border wall plans, saying there is absolutely no way his county is going to pay for the ‘racist monument.’
+Former Mexican President Vicente Fox is throwing epic shade at President-Elect Donald Trump.
+He’s blasting the tycoon’s border wall plans, saying there is absolutely no way his county is going to pay for the ‘racist monument.’
 Keep reading for how he’s put Donald on notice!

 Hah!
 It looks like Donald Trump, 70, isn’t the only world leader who uses Twitter to get his thoughts across.
 Vicente Fox, 74, was Mexico’s president from 2000-2006 and he put Donald on blast, telling him in a series of tweets Jan.
 6 that, “TRUMP, when will you understand that I am not paying for that f****** wall.
 Be clear with US tax payers.
 They will pay for it.”